let4be/crusty/main/README.md

 ### External service dependencies

+- redis - smart queue(custom redis module) && top-k(custom redis module), both are using an excellent [RedisBloom module](https://oss.redislabs.com/redisbloom/)
 - clickhouse - metrics
-- redis - smart queue
-- grafana - dashboard for metrics
+- grafana - dashboard for metrics stored in clickhouse
 - unbound(optional) - run your own caching/recursive DNS resolver server(for heavy-duty setups you most likely have to)

-just use `docker-compose`, it's the recommended way to play with `Crusty`(configured in `network_mode=host` because of speed constraints when using on ~10gbit/s channels, we don't really wanna pay docker vnet overheads)
+just use `docker-compose`, it's the recommended way to play with `Crusty`

 however...